 Since PowerCLI is based on PowerShell, it requires a Windows workstation for installation and use.
 While many usually connect to PowerCLI via vCenter, you can also connect directly to a host in the event your vCenter is not functioning.
 This makes PowerCLI one of the most versatile tools in the vSphere administrative arsenal.

-The tools used to manage a vSphere environment will depend on a number of factors.
+The best vSphere management tools for each environment will depend on a number of factors.
 First and foremost, is the skill set of the administrative staff.
-Those from a Linux background may choose to leverage something like the vMA, while those with a Windows background may choose to use PowerCLI.
+Those from a Linux background may choose to leverage something like the vMA, while those with a Windows background may choose to use vSphere PowerCLI.
 Whatever the task, there’s a vSphere command line tool that is up for the job.